mithatakbulut/mithatakbulut/README.md

-- 🔭 I’m currently working on frontend web development with Reactjs also have been giving a look at React native to improve myself on mobile development side recently.
+- 🔭 I’m currently working on frontend development with React also have been giving a look at React Native to improve myself on mobile development side recently.

 <hr class="dotted">